drpetersonfernandes/CreateBatchFilesForXbox360XBLAGames/ReadMe.md

 2.  **Select Games Folder**: Click "Browse" next to "Games Folder" and select the root folder that contains all your individual XBLA game folders.
 3.  **Create Batch Files**: Click the "Create Batch Files" button.
 4.  **Monitor Progress**: The application will scan the folders and create the `.bat` files.
 The log window will display the results.
 The generated batch files will appear in the same folder you selected as the "Games Folder", ready to be used.

-## About Launching XBLA Games with Xenia

-Xenia is an experimental open-source emulator for the Xbox 360.
-To launch a specific game directly, you would normally need to use the command prompt and provide the path to both the Xenia executable and the game file.

-This tool automates that process by creating simple batch (`.bat`) files that contain the necessary commands.
-This allows you to launch your favorite XBLA games with a simple double-click, making it much easier to integrate them into game launchers or your desktop.

 ## Troubleshooting